duoan/foundation-data-factory/README.md

 You are now ready to start development on your project!
 The CI/CD pipeline will be triggered when you open a pull request, merge to main, or when you create a new release.

-To finalize the set-up for publishing to PyPI, see [here](https://fpgmaas.github.io/cookiecutter-uv/features/publishing/#set-up-for-pypi).
+To finalize the set-up for publishing to PyPI, see the [publishing guide](https://fpgmaas.github.io/cookiecutter-uv/features/publishing/#set-up-for-pypi).
-For activating the automatic documentation with MkDocs, see [here](https://fpgmaas.github.io/cookiecutter-uv/features/mkdocs/#enabling-the-documentation-on-github).
+For activating the automatic documentation with MkDocs, see the [MkDocs guide](https://fpgmaas.github.io/cookiecutter-uv/features/mkdocs/#enabling-the-documentation-on-github).
-To enable the code coverage reports, see [here](https://fpgmaas.github.io/cookiecutter-uv/features/codecov/).
+To enable the code coverage reports, see the [codecov guide](https://fpgmaas.github.io/cookiecutter-uv/features/codecov/).

 ## Releasing a new version